According to various sources, the use of AI in the future is projected to increase, and advance in terms of the technology used.

-We’ve also looked at how AI might be used, or how in might help across both areas.
+We’ve also outlined various examples of how AI might be used, or how in might help across various industries.

 Summary – AI, & Sustainability & The Environment

 The Impact Of AI On Sustainability Depends On Different Variables & Factors